Colt Challenge FAQ

 When is the Colt Challenge?

 The Colt Challenge will be held in June 2023, exact date is still to be determined.
 Below is a general timeline of events although subject to change as we work with our partners.

 11/14 Notification and Horse Lottery Opens

 12/14-1/8 Horse Pick-Up

 The Colt Challenge horse pick up will be held at the Double Devil Wild Horse Corrals located outside of Alturas, CA. The Colt Challenge horse show will be held at the Alturas Livestock Complex in Alturas, CA.

 There is a $25 application fee for enrollment in the program.
 If you are not chosen, the fee will be refunded.
 There is no additional fee for the competition.
 Youth are responsible for all other costs associated with transportation, owning, and training their horses.

 Who can participate in the Colt Challenge?

 Any California youth enrolled in 4-H or FFA.
-If enrolled in 4-H, you must be between 9 - 19 years old and also be enrolled in a horse project.
+You must be between 9 - 19 years of age.
+If enrolled in 4-H, you must also be enrolled in a horse project.
 To find your local 4-H club check out the 4-H website at https://4-h.org/find/.